 Instead of using manual labor to check if all items in a tote or carton are accurate, a weigh-in-motion solution can detect virtually every error in picking without the need for manual labor.
 Shipping weigh-in-motion is an automated process used to verify the contents of a carton or container before goods are sent to shipping.
 Each customer order has a weight associated with it, and that weight is based on the items in the order.
-During shipping weigh-in-motion, the container passes over a scale on the conveyance system.
-The scale is triggered and the carton’s weight is captured.
+A conveyor system, or Autonomous Mobile Robot (AMR) solution delivers a tote or carton to the weigh-in-motion solution where the container passes over a scale on the conveyance system or placed onto the scale when using AMRs.
+The scale is triggered, and the carton’s weight is captured.

 Improve Order Fill Rate to Meet Customer Average and Peak Demands